Abstrogic/Tide/README.md

 Tide can be used simply by running `python3 tide.py` in the directory containing the "tide.py" file.
 Or, you can specify which directory to start Tide in by running `python3 tide.py [directory]` .
 For example, you could start Tide in the directory `/usr/bin` by running `python3 tide.py /usr/bin` (assuming this is a Linux machine).

+## Github Repository Structure

+The Github repository of this project consists of 2 files and 1 folder:

+1. `tide.py` is the project itself.
+This file is the complete text editor.
+2. `README.md` is this file, it is the project documentation.
+3. `images` is a folder containing images of the text editor in action.

 Written on 2021/10/13